 Nutrient Credit Trading Program; Mass Certification

-The Department of Environmental Protection (Department) provides notice of a mass certification of pollutant reduction activities to generate credits action under the Nutrient Credit Trading Program (Trading Program).
+The Department of Environmental Protection (Department) provides notice of a mass credit certification action under the Nutrient Credit Trading Program.
 This action is taken under 25 Pa.
 Code § 96.8 (relating to use of offsets and tradable credits from pollution reduction activities in the Chesapeake Bay Watershed).

 • to generate credits, facilities must demonstrate they are in compliance with their NPDES permit;